vishu-tyagi/Big-Data-with-BigQuery/README.md

     --db=nyc_taxi \
     --table=raw
 ```
-will create (and replace, if it already exists) the table raw in the Postgres database nyc_taxi and upload raw data into it.
+will create (and replace, if it already exists) the table `raw` in the Postgres database `nyc_taxi` running on host network and upload raw data into it.

 #### Run jupyter server
 ```